 Your application must explain the reason you are requesting funds, and the amount (between $100 and $500) you are requesting.

 We also ask you whether we can have your consent to share information about your grant publicly or privately if accepted, and if so, whether we have consent to share your name or initials, and any details about your need.

 Where do I apply?!

-If you prefer to submit a video responding to the questions, please upload it to YouTube or another video-sharing site, and send the link (NO ATTACHED VIDEOS) to firstname.lastname@example.org with your name in the email subject line.
+If you send a video, please upload it to YouTube, Vimeo, or another video-sharing site, and email us the link to firstname.lastname@example.org.

-I don’t need funds / I’m not eligible, but I would like to help with this effort!
+I don’t need funds/I’m not eligible, but I would like to help!

 We accept donations to this fund — to have money sent to this fund, please donate to AWN and send a note indicating that the donation is for the Autistic People of Color Fund.
 You can send your note in an email to email@example.com to make sure that your donation goes to the right place.

 If you are part of a corporate donation-matching program, a grant-making foundation, or other group that is interested in making a larger gift to the fund, please reach out to us at firstname.lastname@example.org to let us know how you would like to help.